-Skyline College's Dual Enrollment Program is dedicated to offering high school students, particularly those traditionally underrepresented in higher education, the opportunity to earn both high school and college credit concurrently, with no financial burden.
+Skyline College's Dual Enrollment Program is dedicated to offering high school students, particularly those traditionally underrepresented in higher education, the opportunity to earn both high school and college credit simultaneously, with no financial burden.

 Why Choose Dual Enrollment?

-Below, you can browse a listing of our current Dual Enrollment offerings:
+Browse a listing of our current Dual Enrollment offerings:

 Carlmont High School